run-llama/LlamaIndexTS/.changeset/shaggy-otters-return.md

 "create-llama": patch
 ---

-fix: continue install frontend template if the fastapi backend has failed
+fix: continue installing the frontend if the backend installation has failed